 Biological and Human Dimensions of Wildlife Conservation in Cameroon

-The program will take place in the English-speaking South West and North West Regions of Cameroon.
+The program will take place in the English-speaking South West Region of Cameroon.
 In SW Region, most of our time will be spent in and around Korup National Park.
 Korup is located in a global biodiversity hotspot and is renowned for its exceptionally high number of plant and animal species, many of which are not found anywhere else in the world.
-Korup supports 14 different primate s species, including some of Africa’s most endangered primates, such as the red colobus monkey and the chimpanzee.
+Korup supports 14 different primate species, including some of Africa’s most endangered primates, such as the red colobus monkey and the chimpanzee.
 Habitat loss and, especially, hunting for bushmeat (the meat of wild animals) are the primary threats to primates and other mammals in the area.
 The people of the Korup area are ethnically, culturally, and linguistically diverse.
 Most livelihoods are based around hunting and slash-and-burn farming of food and cash crops.